bp74/StageXL_GAF/README.md

 ===========

 The GAF runtime for the StageXL library.

-The GAF converter can be downloaded here: <http://gafmedia.com/>
+Use the GAF converter to convert Adobe Flash animations to the GAF-format, learn more about it here: <http://gafmedia.com/>

 #### Best solution to improve your workflow